bdavis222/dot-scanner/README.md

 ## Development

 To contribute, download or clone the project.
-During development, the following command can be used to run a local version of the software (e.g., for UI testing):
+From the top level of the project's folder structure, one can use the following command to run a local version of the software (e.g., for UI testing):

 ```
 python -m dotscanner